PS Murray Princess

-The paddlewheeler, PS Murray Princess, is a tourist vessel operating from its homeport of Mannum, South Australia, on the Murray River.
-The regular cruising schedule offers a 3 night cruise departing each Friday, a 4 night cruise departing each Monday or a 7 night combined cruise departing either Friday or Monday.
-The PS Murray Princess also offers 'special' cruises such as 7 night one way voyages from Mannum to either Loxton or Renmark.
+PS Murray Princess, is a tourist vessel operating from its homeport of Mannum, South Australia, on the Murray River.
+The regular cruising schedule offers a three night cruise departing each Friday, a four night cruise departing each Monday or a seven night combined cruise departing either Friday or Monday.
+The PS Murray Princess also offers cruises such as seven night one way voyages from Mannum to either Loxton or Renmark.

+History

+PS Murray Princess was built in Goolwa.
+It was the largest paddle wheeler in Australia.
+It was initially operated by Murray River Developments.